Top style tips for Aruba

 - And don't forget a sunhat and sunglasses.

-- After sun and sunscreen (we love the Riemann P20 range for 10 hour protection) isvery expensive so bring plenty with you.
+- After sun and sunscreen is very expensive so bring plenty with you (we love the Riemann P20 range for 10 hour protection).

 - It is a good idea to keep your swimwear for the beach, beach bars and hotel pools.

 - The nights can be a little cooler and a sweater, pashmina or wrap is worth popping in your case.

 - Be aware that it is illegal to have army/combat type clothing or print.

 - There are the usual hotel laundry facilities but the climate is such that everything dries overnight.